 Virtual Chemistry and Simulations

-Chemistry moves from the lab and the classroom to the computer, as working in a virtual chemistry laboratory and viewing simulations provide additional ways of learning chemistry.
+Chemistry moves from in-person lab and the classroom to the computer, as working in a virtual chemistry laboratory and viewing simulations provide additional ways of learning chemistry.

 - PhET Interactive Simulations

-PhET, based at the University of Colorado at Boulder, offers over four dozen chemistry-based simulations.
-Users can search by subject and grade level.
-Many have been translated into different languages.
+PhET, based at the University of Colorado at Boulder, offers over four dozen chemistry-based simulations, many translated into different languages.
+Search by subject and grade level.

-The Multimedia Educational Resource for Learning and Online Teaching (MERLOT) at the California State University has collected descriptions and links to a huge number of simulations, with peer review ratings and comments, and information on their appropriateness for various levels.
+The Multimedia Educational Resource for Learning and Online Teaching (MERLOT) at the California State University has collected descriptions and links to a huge number of chemistry simulations, with peer review ratings and comments, and information on appropriate grade levels.

-The ChemCollective, organized by a group from Carnegie Mellon, shares virtual labs, simulations, and molecular level visualizations for chemistry.
+The ChemCollective, organized by a group from Carnegie Mellon, shares virtual labs, simulations, and molecular level visualizations for chemistry (See “Resources by type” in site’s sidebar.)

 - Mixed Reception

-This ChemCollective activity might be described as a murder mystery for chemistry students.
-Students can “interview” suspects by viewing videos, investigate the crime scene using images, and analyze evidence from the crime lab.
+This ChemCollective activity could be described as a murder mystery for chemistry students.
+“Interview” suspects by viewing videos, investigate the crime scene using images, and analyze evidence from the crime lab.

 - CK–12 Chemistry Simulations

-Nearly two dozen simulations cover topics like average atomic mass, solubility with rock candy, and freezing point depression with salting icy roads.
+Nearly two dozen simulations cover topics like average atomic mass, solubility with rock candy, and freezing point depression with road salt.

 - Titration Screen Experiment

-This drag-and-drop lab environment from Chicago’s Museum of Science and Industry lets you experiment with different reactions.
+This drag-and-drop periodic table environment from Chicago’s Museum of Science and Industry lets you experiment with different element combinations.

 - Molecular Workbench